 - "Implement nationally appropriate social protection systems and measures for all"

-- "Build the resiliance of the poor and those in vulnerable situations and reduce their exposure to climate-related exteme events" - Extreme events include other econmic, social and environmental disasters.
+- "Build the resilience of the poor and those in vulnerable situations and reduce their exposure to climate-related extreme events" - Extreme events include other econmic, social and environmental disasters.

 A. "Ensure significant mobilisation of resources from a variety of sources, including through enhanced development cooperation" - This is provide sufficient and predictable resources for developing countries.